Bathing, Grooming, Dressing, Oral Care, and Perineal Care

 Oral care and aspiration risk

-Oral care reduces odor, infection risk, and discomfort.
-For residents with dentures, handle dentures over a towel-lined sink or basin so they do not break if dropped.
-Store them in a labeled cup with solution or water per facility policy.
-Report mouth sores, bleeding gums, cracked lips, loose teeth, mouth pain, or refusal to eat because of oral discomfort.
+Oral care reduces odor, infection risk, and discomfort, and it is given at least twice daily and after meals.
+For residents with dentures, clean them over a towel-lined, water-filled sink or basin so they do not break if dropped, and store them in a labeled cup with cool water or solution per policy.
+Report mouth sores, bleeding gums, cracked lips, loose teeth, mouth pain, white patches, or refusal to eat because of oral discomfort.

 For an unconscious or very drowsy resident, aspiration is the priority.
-Position the resident on the side or turn the head to the side if allowed, use only small amounts of fluid, and keep suction available if required by the care plan and facility procedure.
-Never place the resident flat on the back for mouth care and never pry the mouth open with force.
+Position the resident on the side, or turn the head to the side if allowed, use only small amounts of fluid, and keep suction available if required by the care plan.
+Never lay the resident flat on the back for mouth care and never pry the mouth open by force; use a padded tongue blade if one is provided.

 Perineal care and dressing

 Perineal care requires privacy, gloves, and clean strokes.
-For female perineal care, wipe from front to back with a clean section for each stroke.
-For male care, clean from the urinary opening outward, and handle uncircumcised foreskin according to training and policy, returning it to normal position after cleaning if it was retracted.
-For a catheter, clean from the insertion area down the tubing, not from the bag upward.
+For female perineal care, wipe from front to back (clean to dirty), using a fresh section of the washcloth for each stroke so organisms are not dragged toward the urethra.
+For male care, clean from the urinary opening outward in a circular motion; with an uncircumcised resident, retract the foreskin to clean, then return it to its normal position to prevent constriction.
+For an indwelling catheter, clean from the insertion site outward along the tubing, never from the bag upward.

 Dressing rules are also common exam traps.
-When putting clothing on a resident with weakness, pain, paralysis, or an IV, dress the affected side first.
-When removing clothing, undress the strong or unaffected side first.
-This protects the weak arm or leg from pulling.
-If the resident has an IV, cast, brace, compression garment, or surgical precautions, follow the care plan and ask the nurse before improvising.
+When putting clothing on a resident with weakness, pain, paralysis, or an IV, dress the affected (weak) side first.
+When removing clothing, undress the strong (unaffected) side first.
+This protects the weak limb from pulling and reduces shoulder dislocation risk.
+With an IV, slide the gown sleeve over the IV bag last and never disconnect the line; with a cast, brace, or surgical precautions, follow the care plan and ask the nurse before improvising.

 What to report

 Personal care gives the CNA the closest view of the resident's skin, mouth, mood, pain, mobility, and tolerance.
 Report new pain, dizziness, shortness of breath, skin breakdown, bleeding, discharge, unusual odor, swelling, sudden weakness, unsafe refusal patterns, or signs of neglect or abuse.
+Specific findings worth a prompt report include a loose tooth, white patches in the mouth (possible thrush), a reddened or open area in a skin fold, foul vaginal or penile drainage, and a resident who guards or winces during a normally painless task.
 The CNA does not diagnose these findings but must notice them and pass them to the nurse promptly.

 A resident with left-sided weakness is getting dressed for breakfast.
 Which action should the CNA take?